Muddyblack/clab-ui/docs/01-big-picture.md

 The platform is split so the reusable UI stays reusable:

 - `clab-ui` is a publishable package, not an app-specific repo.
-- `containerlab-web` is the browser host and gateway.
+- `containerlab-app` is the browser host and gateway.
 - `clab-api-server` is the authenticated runtime authority for web-hosted flows.
 - `vscode-containerlab` is the local extension host for VS Code-hosted flows.